E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/fftw/readme.rst

 The Smooth Particle Mesh Ewald [SPME]_ splits the electrostatic forces in two parts: a short range, solved in the real space, and a long range, solved in the Fourier space.
 An error weight function combines the two contributions.
 For the long range force the electrical charges are spread on a virtual particle mesh using a B-spline interpolation function.

-Porting to GPU the full short and long range interactions allowed to maintain the speedup factor of x4 when compared to a traditional 12-core Intel CPU.
+Porting the full short and long range interactions to GPUs allowed us to achieve a speedup factor of 4x when compared to a traditional 12-core Intel CPU.

-One of the main applications which included electrical charges are the simulations of plasma.
+One of the main applications which includes electrical charges are the simulations of plasma.